kent-orr/typeCreate/README.md

 ## Authentication

 Authentication is done vi Typeform's API [personal access token](https://developer.typeform.com/get-started/personal-access-token/).
-The package itself assumes a .yml in your home directory compatible with the `config` package.
+The package itself assumes a `config.yml` file in your home directory compatible with the `config` package.

 ```
 default: